mlhartme/stool/client/documentation.md

 [//]: # (-)

-## Setup
+## Installing

 Stool is split into a client and a server part; `dashboard` as is part of the server.
-The server part is optional, it's fine to just install the client on your machine and configure it to talk to remote servers.
+You'll normally install just the client part, and the server uses a server set up by your operating team.

-### Client setup
+### Client installation

 Prerequisites:
 * Linux or Mac